George Alogoskoufis

 Economic activity was not viewed as an autonomous sphere governed by its own laws.
 Instead, it was subordinated to ethical and political considerations.
 The ultimate goal was not wealth maximization, but the attainment of a good and virtuous life.

-The Greeks distinguished between oikonomia (household management) and chrematistics (wealth acquisition).
+The Greeks distinguished between oikonomia (household management) and numismatics (wealth acquisition).
 This distinction, most fully articulated by Aristotle, would become central to later debates about the legitimacy and limits of economic activity.

 2. Hesiod: The Origins of Economic Thought in Archaic Greece